thedataquarry/rustinpieces/pieces/regex_json/README.md

 # Regex parsing from JSON

-Converting string values of annual revenue into floats via regex patterns.
+Read in data from a JSON file, and convert the string values of annual revenue into floats via captured regex patterns.

 ## Goal

 The aim of this project is to convert a dataset of JSON blobs containing string values of companies' annual revenue in dollars to their float ranges of lower/upper bounds using regex pattern matching.

+An example scenario where this might be useful is to convert a dataset of companies and their annual revenues into a form that can be queried easily in a SQL or NoSQL database downstream (the original data in raw string format cannot be easily queried).

 ## Sample input